 A comprehensive guide to Beauty through health.
-Combining Eastern Medicine with Modern Skin Science, Beauty: Pure Simple outlines how to cure skin ailments like rosacea, acne and signs of aging as well as prescribes an Ayurvedic lifestyle for overall glowing skin.
+Combining Eastern Medicine with Modern Skin Science, Beauty, Pure and Simple outlines how to cure skin ailments like rosacea, acne and signs of aging as well as prescribes an Ayurvedic lifestyle for overall glowing skin.

-Beauty: Pure + Simple is a natural and holistic guide to beauty which combines the ancient principles of Ayurveda with the modern-day knowledge of skin biology.
+Beauty, Pure and Simple is a natural and holistic guide to beauty which combines the ancient principles of Ayurveda with the modern-day knowledge of skin biology.
 With these tools, understand the root causes of common skin ailments and how to rebalance your body, mind and spirit for a flawless, glowing complexion.

 Learn how to develop your own personal skincare practices based on your individual needs, and tailored to the constraints, issues and values of our current environment.